Clarinet And Saxophone - Luck Of The Reed Box

 When you open a new box of reeds, you'll find one you favour and another you think is awful, despite being the exact same strength, out of the same box.
 Why is that?
 Let's find out.

 A disclaimer here first of all: my observations only cover Vandoren and Rico, since those are the makes I use most often.
-I'm also only referring to reeds made from cane, not plastic or other synthetics.
+I'm also only referring to clarinet and saxophone reeds made from cane, not plastic or other synthetics.

 Reeds, as we know, come in different strengths, which are cut to the specific dimensions but since cane is a natural material, sometimes the grain within the cane is inconsistent in strength.
 You can usually see this by putting your reed up to a light source and seeing where the darker and lighter areas are towards the tip of the reed.

 Within this photo are three 'regular' (dark blue packet) Vandoren alto saxophone 2.5 reeds, fresh out of their wrappers, from the same box I opened up just before writing this blog.
 While the image quality isn't the best, you should be able to notice the difference in the dark and light areas of the tips.

 Personally, I would say the middle reed is the better of the three; the dark vertical lines of grain are fairly evenly spread, there isn't much light area in comparison to the outer two reeds, and the light-to-dark horizontal change fades fairly evenly.
 This means the reed will feel more stable in tone quality, able to maintain both high and low notes more easily, and won't take as long to deteriorate due to the evenness of the cut, leaving no weak areas.